 Trevor D. Ruiz

 I’m an Assistant Professor in the Statistics Department at Cal Poly SLO.
-I’m interested in applied statistics, data analysis, collaborative science, and teaching.
+I enjoy applied statistics, data analysis, interdisciplinary collaboration, and teaching.

 Appointments